Updated on: 11/25/2019

-Two people were seriously injured in a head-on crash east of Kent in Ravensdale on Thursday, according to the King County Sheriff’s Office.
+Two people were seriously injured in a car accident east of Kent in Ravensdale on Thursday, according to the King County Sheriff’s Office.

 The incident occurred around 11:30 a.m. in the 26400 block of SE Kent Kangley Road in south King County.